 If you are thinking that this could not happen to you, think again.
 In the incident that I just described, all target boxes were patched, there were strict access control measures in place, the network was sub-netted, and there were effective audit and password management systems in place.

 After recovering from my momentary shock, I had an epiphany and realized that I urgently needed to re-hone my skills.
 I’ve heard about the SANS Institute from a number of colleagues and after checking it out, I decided to enroll in their Penetration Tester program.
-After juggling account my schedule and their course availability and selected the following four courses:
+After juggling my bank account, my work schedule, and their course availability, I selected the following four courses:

 - SEC504 Hacker Techniques Exploits & Incident Handling